mfarmer/minesweeper/README.md

 Minesweeper_JS
 ==============
+<i>Code and original artwork by Matthew Farmer.
+The project is based upon the popular game known as Minesweeper (http://en.wikipedia.org/wiki/Minesweeper_(video_game)).</i>

-A JavaScript implementation of the Minesweeper game
+<p>Minesweeper_JS is a JavaScript implementation of the Minesweeper game using the Phaser JS framework (http://phaser.io/.</p>